Sonosfera

 UK salon owners have two music problems: finding the right sound, and playing it legally.
 Most guides solve one or the other.
 This one covers both.

 Direct answer: Several commercial music services exist for UK salons.
-The main decision factors are whether licensing is included in the price, how much catalogue flexibility you need, and whether you run one site or many.
-Services range from £19.99/month (licensing included) to £50+/month (licensing sometimes separate), plus the option of paying TheMusicLicence directly and using consumer radio.
+The main decision factors are whether the provider documents the rights for the music it supplies, how much catalogue flexibility you need, and whether you run one site or many.
+Services range from /month for catalogue-scoped playback to £50+/month for managed enterprise tools, plus the option of paying TheMusicLicence directly and using consumer radio.
 The right choice depends on your salon size, your music preferences, and your budget.

 Fast facts: